Khaltech99/khaltech99/README.md

 ---

 ## 🌟 Side Projects
-- 🧺 **Londri** → Designed and developed a **responsive web app** for an online laundry service, featuring service booking and order management.
+- 🧺 [Londri](https://londri.vercel.app/) → Designed and developed a **responsive web app** for an online laundry service, featuring service booking and order management.
-- 🤖 **Telegram Bot** → Created a bot for **airtime, data, and utility purchases**, with wallet funding, transaction history, and automated notifications.
+- 🤖 [AzeezVtu Telegram Bot](https://t.me/muhdata_bot) → Created a bot for **airtime, data, and utility purchases**, with wallet funding, transaction history, and automated notifications.

 ---